I’m not dying here!

 Hibiki Sensei had said that the black plane was part of Kaigenese forays into unmanned jets during the Keleba.
 Mamoru could confirm that it was the truth.
 If he climbed onto the top of the plane and there was no pilot’s seat, he could ignore everything Kwang had said.
 He could lay this all to rest.
 He could—

 The hope died as he reached the top of the plane and found a raised cockpit before him.
-While the body of the plane was as black as cooled coals, the cockpit glass was as clear as if it had been cleaned yesterday.
+While the body of the plane was as black as cooled coals, the cockpit glass was made of transparent glass so clear it could have been cleaned the day before.
 Mamoru should have stopped there.
 He should not have crawled forward to peer through the perfect glass.

 But he looked—and his whole body stiffened.
 The blood fled his cheeks, leaving him as pale as the face before him—if one could call it a face.
-All that remained of the pilot was a jumble of white bones.
-The shreds of fabric clinging to the warrior’s ribcage were too deteriorated to identify as any kind of military uniform.
-The skin, whether it had been snow white or deep brown, had decayed from the bones a long time ago.
+All that remained of the pilot was a skull atop a jumble of white bones.
+The shreds of fabric clinging to the warrior’s rib cage were too deteriorated to identify as any kind of military uniform.
+The skin, whether it had been snow white or earthen black, had decayed from the bones a long time ago.

 Mamoru’s first impulse should have been to start back from the human remains.
 But he was frozen, trapped in the emptiness of those sockets, where once there had been a pilot’s sharp eyes.